vitorpavinato/Tracking-selection/README.md

 **CONFIGURATION**

-In the main script you should speficy the path of the above mentioned dependencies and other configurations that might be necessary (prior range, genome size, `$\tau$`, etc).
+In the main script you should speficy the path of the above mentioned dependencies and other configurations that might be necessary (prior range, genome size, `\tau`, etc).